mastercomfig/mastercomfig/docs/customization/modules.md

 Default setting: **`download=auto`**.

 * **`download=auto`**: Whatever the user set in the game settings.
-By default, the game downloads every custom thing from community servers.
+By default, the game downloads all custom files from community servers.
 * **`download=all`**: Download all custom files from servers.
 * **`download=nosounds`**: Download everything but sounds from servers.
 * **`download=mapsonly`**: Download only maps from servers.